 Many Disney guests who visit from other countries simply do not know how customary it is to tip people in the United States.
-It's not necessarily about whether or not they make above minimum wage or not, either.
-It's not just about where you dine, either.
-There are some places where you would think you wouldn't tip anyone, but if the person did something for me and I was happy with what they did, I offer a tip.
+It is not necessarily about whether or not they make above minimum wage or not, either.
+It is not just about where you dine, either.
+There are some places where you would think you would not tip anyone, but if the person did something for me and I was happy with what they did, I offer a tip.
 Some people will decline the tip and some will gladly accept the tip.

 Yes, tipping is an extra cost, but put yourself in every person's shoes.
 Would you want or expect a tip for a job well done?
 Would you want your kids or grandkids to be rewarded for doing their job in a service industry?
 Here is where I tip from the moment I leave my house to go to Walt Disney World to the moment I return back to my house.

 - Housesitter/dogsitter--There is a nightly rate if you have someone staying at your house, but I either add a tip at the beginning to the nightly rate or I give a giftcard or another check when I get home from my trip.

 - Transportation to airport--If you take a car service, taxi, have a friend drive you to the airport, etc., be prepared to give 20% tip or more on the cost of the ride, which will also cover them handling your luggage.
 If it is a friend, maybe bring them back a souviner or give them a giftcard to their favorite restaurant.